NixLayeredStore/rfcs/rfcs/0000-local-overlay-store.md

 Add a new `local-overlay` store implementation to Nix.
 This will be a local store that is layered upon another local filesystem store (local store or daemon).
-This allows locally extending a shared store that is periodically extended with additional store objects.
+This allows locally extending a shared store that is periodically updated with additional store objects.

 # Motivation
 [motivation]: #motivation